-We are asked the question about texturing often and the blog provides a good forum to give it a complete and thorough answer.
-Does texturing the surface of a fish habitat attractor make a difference?
-And the answer is: Maybe.
-It all depends on what materials you are using to make your fish habitat or fish attractor.
+We are often asked about scuffing the surface of fish attractors and a blog provides a good forum to give it a complete and thorough answer.
+So the question: Does texturing the surface of a fish habitat attractor make a difference?
+And the answer is: ...Maybe.
+It all depends on what materials you are using to make your fish habitat.

 - Third, black PVC material is inert and does not pose environmental risks.
 PVC materials only become hazardous when they are burned.

 Underwater biological growth initiates naturally over any untreated surface, whether smooth or textured, through the formation of biofilm.
-Biofilm spreads across an untreated surface becoming the foundation for which other aquatic organisms adhere.
-The only way to stop or prevent the biofilm process from naturally occurring is through the use of anti-fouling bio-inhibitors.
-Have you ever wiped your hand across the bottom surface of a boat that has been in the water for a period of time?
+Biofilm spreads across any untreated surface becoming the foundation for which other aquatic organisms adhere.
+The only way to stop or prevent the biofilm process from naturally occurring is through the use of bio-inhibitors.
+Have you ever wiped your hand across the bottom surface of a boat that has been in the water for a while?
 You would think the build up would easily wipe off the smooth surface, but it will not.
 The same biological phenomenon occurs across the surface of an untreated fish attractor, too.
-After one month immersed in a lake or pond water at 70 degrees there is no discernible difference in the aquatic growth rates over smooth or textured surfaces without the presence of bio-inhibitors.
+After one month immersed in a lake or pond at 70 degrees there is no discernible difference in the aquatic growth rates over smooth or textured surfaces.

 Tip: If you want to get a faster rate of aquatic growth don't sand, but drizzle the fish habitat attractor with maple syrup or anything sweet and sticky instead.
 But don't blame me for the mess.

 Tight Lines - Let's Go Fishing - FishOn!